Atelje-Vagabond/.github/README.md

 Traditional craftsmanship pushed forward by digital precision, chemistry, and handmade detailing.

 ---

-## Our Principles
+# Our “STANCE” Manifesto

-### **1. Purpose**
+- **S — Sustainability**
-What we build must matter, and it must respect the world it enters.
+  What we build must matter and respect the world it enters.
-We evaluate every product by its purpose, environmental impact, energy efficiency, and potential for repair and reuse.
+  We evaluate impact, energy efficiency, repairability, and longevity.

-### **2. Restraint**
+- **T — Thoughtfulness**
-We are not creating because we can.
+  We do not create because we can.
-We create only when it serves a real purpose.
+  We build with intention, restraint, and clarity of purpose.

-Technology is not spectacle.
+- **A — Augmentation**
-A project must meet a true need without unnecessary resource consumption.
+  AI and modern tools expand our capacity to think, learn, and create.

-### **3. Responsibility**
+  Technology is a multiplier, not a replacement for human judgment.

-The perfect product is the responsible one.
+- **N — Necessity**
-Not the product with the most features, but the one that fulfills its purpose with clarity.
+  A product must serve a real need, without excess or spectacle.
-A tool should serve without excess — built with stability, safety, longevity, and energy-conscious design.
+  Resource use must always be justified.

-### **4. Integrity**
+- **C — Craft**
-In software and hardware, best practices are the minimum acceptable standard.
+  Quality is the baseline.
-Security, durability, transparency, and sustainability guide every line of code and every circuit we build.
+  Security, durability, engineering clarity, and honest craftsmanship guide everything we build.

-### **5. Boundaries**
+- **E — Ethics**
-We build, we learn, we share — with purpose and boundaries.
+  We share openly when it benefits the community,
-We share open-source tools, knowledge, and processes when it benefits the community.
+  and we protect what must remain private.
-But custom client work, commercial products, and private systems remain protected, always respecting confidentiality and responsibility.
+  Responsibility defines our boundaries.

 ---